To the Atlantic God of Carnage

 God of carnage,

-I beseech you:
+I beseech thee:

 I cannot be unborn